You don't have any saved vehicles!

 You’ll bring your vehicle in for Mercedes-Benz Service B* at 20,000 miles or 2 years, whichever comes first.
 Services on the Mercedes-Benz Service B checklist include:

 Adhere to all required elements listed by model year and specific model as indicated on the corresponding service sheet for Mercedes-Benz Maintenance Systems in the USA.
 For an estimate of Mercedes-Benz Service B costs for your make and model year, contact the service center at Mercedes-Benz of Beaverton.

 The biggest difference between Mercedes-Benz Service A and Mercedes-Benz Service B is the required time interval for each.
 Service A is required after 10,000 miles or 1 year, while Service B is required when you reach 20,000 miles or 2 years.
-The services included on Service A and B are largely the same, although Service B adds a brake fluid replacement and a cabin air filter replacement.
+The services included on Service A and B are largely the same, although Service B adds a cabin air filter replacement.
 Service B also provides certain Mercedes-Benz CLA and GLA AMG® models with an engine air filter replacement.